-To edit an existing record, in the Hosts section, select the relevant line in the table.
-In the opened window, change the needed parameters and click the SAVE button.
+To edit the settings for the existing MAC-IPv4 pair, left-click the relevant line in the table.
+In the opened window, change the needed parameters and click the APPLY button.

-To remove a record, in the Hosts section, select the checkbox located to the left of the relevant line in the table and click the DELETE button ($\boxed{1}$).

-After completing the work with records, click the APPLY button.
+To remove a MAC-IPv4 pair, select the checkbox located to the left of the relevant line in the table and click the DELETE button (III).
+Then click the APPLY button.
+Also you can remove a MAC-IPv4 pair in the editing window.